DS12/haskell-class/tutorials/chapter4.md

 In fact, `biggest` is already implemented for you in Haskell, though it is called `maximum`.

 ### (2b)
 Write a function `smallest :: [Int] -> Int` that computes the smallest number from a list.
-Let's define the smallest number in the empty list to be `0`.
+Let's define the smallest number in the empty list to be `maxBound`.

 ### (2c)
 Write a function `contains :: (Eq a) => a -> [a] -> Bool` that tests if an element lies in a list.
 For example: